Bangladesh Rohingya relocation to isolated island criticized by rights groups | DW | 04.12.2020

 Other incentives reportedly included access to education, and cash, along with threats of consequences if they refused relocation.

-"They beat my son mercilessly and even smashed his teeth so that he agreed to go to the island," Sufia Khatun, a 60-year-old refugee told the AFP news agency, while seeing off her son and five relatives Thursday at the transit camp.
+"They beat my son mercilessly and even smashed his teeth so that he agreed to go to the island," Sufia Khatun, a 60-year-old refugee, told the Agence France-Presse news agency, while seeing off her son and five relatives Thursday at the transit camp.

 "I have come here to see him and his family probably for the last time," she added.

 "My brother has been missing for the last two days.
 We later learned that he is here, from where he will be taken to the island.
-He is not going willingly," Hafez Ahmed, another refugee, told the agency.
+He is not going willingly," Hafez Ahmed, another refugee, told AFP.

-Nay San Lwin, Co-founder of Free Rohingya Coalition, thinks that the relocation process was not as transparent as had been promised by the government.
+Nay San Lwin, co-founder of Free Rohingya Coalition, thinks the relocation process was not as transparent as had been promised by the government.
 He said some refugees even fled from the camps to avoid relocation.

 "Some refugees complained that they were coerced into registering for relocation.
 Others were surprised to see their names on the list of those willing to go to the island as it had not been discussed with them before," he told DW.